Republicans dump voter registration firm after fraud reports

 “When we learned on Tuesday about the instances of potential voter registration fraud that occurred in Palm Beach County, we immediately informed the Republican National Committee that we were terminating the contract with the voter registration vendor we hired at their request because there is no place for voter registration fraud in Florida,” state Republican Party Executive Director Mike Grissom said in a statement.

-The RNC also severed ties with SAC.
+The RNC, as well as the Republican Party in the other four states, also severed ties with SAC.
 “We have zero tolerance for any threat to the integrity of elections,” RNC spokesman Sean Spicer said in a statement.

+SAC issued a statement late on Friday saying the forms in question were “isolated incidents of individuals trying to cheat the system.”

+It said it had registered more than 500,000 voters over the last eight years in more than 40 states, and criticized the “likely libelous comments” by the Florida Republican Party about its efforts in the state.

+“Strategic took swift action and terminated the identified individual (in Palm Beach) the same day that the alleged fraud was brought to Strategic’s attention,” the statement said.

+“Strategic is committed to working with state officials and law enforcement agencies to identify and prosecute those individuals responsible for voter registration fraud,” it added.

-SAC did not respond to requests for comment.
-The company was formed in June by Nathan Sproul, a conservative Arizona political consultant and a former executive director for the Republican Party, according to The Los Angeles Times.
+The company was formed in June by Nathan Sproul, a conservative Arizona political consultant and a former executive director of the state’s Republican Party, according to The Los Angeles Times.

 In 2008, ACORN - the Association of Community Organizations for Reform Now - registered more than 1 million mostly low-income voters, who tend to vote Democratic.
 Thousands of those registrations ended up being fake, submitted by ACORN-hired workers who were paid based on how many names they registered.